Contact Info

 Latency

-Latency (sometimes called lag) is the time between a measurement has been made (for instance a position fix, or depth) and when the serial data is received by the application.
+Latency (sometimes called lag) is the time between a measurement has been made (for instance a position fix, or depth) and when the serial data are received by the application.
 If this value is known for a certain device, you can enter it here to get more accurate soundings, since the timestamps will be corrected when processing the raw data files.

 NMEA0183 Talker ID settings